Introduction to Python Function Generator

 How Does Python Generator Function Work?

-The return statement in a normal function is the last call, but yield temporarily suspends the execution of the function and then resumes.
+The return statement in a normal function is the last call, but the yield temporarily suspends the execution of the function and then resumes.
 The return statement exits the function where yield sends the value back to the caller.

 def _init_(self, max = 0 ):